Why Clearwire Shares Popped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-The article Why Clearwire Shares Popped originally appeared on Fool.com.Fool contributor Jeremy Bowman and The Motley Fool have no position in any of the stocks mentioned.
+The article Why Clearwire Shares Popped originally appeared on Fool.com.Fool contributor Brian Pacampara has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.